 4. Taghreda: A cultural initiative that aims at creating job opportunities for young artists through organizing a series of art festivals, while providing tickets to be sold to the public.

-5. Where to Start: An initiative that adopts a full training program aiming at teaching the methodology of medical scientific research to medical students to be fully capable of producing many effective and realistic scientific researches which in turn will have a positive impact on the health sector in Gaza Strip.
+5. Where to Start: An initiative that adopts a full training program aiming at teaching the methodology of medical scientific research to medical students, to be fully capable of producing many effective and realistic scientific types of research, which in turn will have a positive impact on the health sector in Gaza Strip.